Pete-Hamlin/Sudoku-solver/README.md

 # Sudoku Solver #

 Basic sudoku solver written in c++ language.
+Made mostly as a practice to implementing a backtracking algorithm in a low-mid level language.

 ## Design Principles ##